top of page

 Diet: These ants love sugars in the form of sugar-water or honey-water.
 They also usually need protein to grow in colony size, so provide proteins such as crickets, fruit flies and mealworms.
 Fruit flies seem to be a favorite.
 They can be fed at least once or twice a week.
 If workers don't have bloated gasters full of food, they should be fed more sugars!
 The queens do not need food during founding, as they are fully-claustral.

-Temperature: These colonies benefit from a heating gradient, and at the hottest point it should be around 81-84.
+Temperature: These colonies benefit from a heating gradient, and at the hottest point it should be around 80.
 Ensure there is an area that is cooler.
+A nest environment of 77-78 seems to be ideal for brood development.

 Growth: Brood development takes around 7-9 weeks.
 Usually it will take about 8 weeks, if heated and fed properly.
-Colonies can grow quickly, sometimes reaching dozens of workers or over a hundred within the first few months or year.
+Colonies can grow quickly compared to other Camponotus, sometimes reaching dozens of workers or over a hundred within the first few months or year.
+These ants do grow slow compared to most other ants, and definitely require some patience!

 Queen size: 16-20mm